 If there is no liquidation committee, or the committee does not make the requisite determination, the liquidator’s remuneration may be fixed by a resolution of a meeting of creditors.
 The creditors take account of the same matters as the committee would.
 A resolution specifying the terms on which the liquidator is to be remunerated may be taken at the meeting which appoints the liquidator.
 If the remuneration is not fixed in any of these ways, it will be in accordance with a scale set in compulsory liquidation and court in voluntary liquidation.

 An MVL is a liquidation procedure for a solvent company looking to close due to it reaching the end of its natural life.
 Our standard fees for MVL are £1,695 + VAT and disbursements (providing all loose end in the business are tied up and there are no assets to be sold, see our terms and conditions for more details).
 This process allows you to:

 - Release cash quickly (subject to shareholder indemnity) as we do not have to deal with HMRC.

 - We aim to distribute the funds from your business within 7 days of receipt of the cash from your company’s bank account.

 An MVL is a tax efficient way of distributing the assets and profits of your company to your shareholders.
-The sale of assets should have taken place before approaching Wilson Field for your MVL and the proceeds will be used to pay creditors (if there are any) in full.
+The sale of assets should have taken place before approaching us for your MVL and the proceeds will be used to pay creditors (if there are any) in full.